 - Edit, enhance & personalize your video files

 - Burn video to playable DVD with attractive free DVD template

 - Download or record videos from video sharing sites

-- Versatile toolbox combines fix video metadata, GIF maker, cast video to TV, video compressor and screen recorder
+- Versatile toolbox combines fix video metadata, GIF maker, video compressor and screen recorder

 - Stream your videos from Windows or Mac to other devices, including Chromecast, Roku, Apple TV, Xbox 360 or PS3

 - Supported OS: Mac OS 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6, Windows 10/8/7/XP/Vista

 How to Convert FLAC to WAV on Mac